Did you know that 46% of people can’t sit through a presentation without losing focus?

 In the presentation example above, Contently uses that exact tactic to bring more attention to key numbers.

-Just like bold color schemes, gradients are taking over the design world in 2018.
+Just like bold color schemes, gradients are a current social media graphic design trend.
 They may feel retro to some, but I believe they will be around well into the future.

 Gradients are perfect for presentation backgrounds because they are so versatile and eye-catching.
 I mean, you can literally create a gradient with any colors you can think of!
 And they look a lot more interesting than a simple flat background.